potassco/benchmark-tool/docs/getting_started/bgen/runscript.md

-A sequential job is identified by its `name` and sets the `timeout` (in seconds) for a single run, the number of `runs` for each instance, and the number of solver processes performed in `parallel`.
+A sequential job is identified by its `name` and sets the `timeout` (in seconds) for a single run, the number of `runs` for each instance, and the number of solver processes executed in `parallel`.
 The optional attribute `memout` sets a memory limit (in MB) for each run.
 If no limit is set, a default limit of 2000 MB is used: